-When a dentist gives you a filling, he or she first removes the decayed tooth material, cleans the affected area, and then fills the cleaned-out cavity with a filling material.
+When a dentist gives you a filling, he or she first cleans the affected area and then fills the cleaned-out cavity with a filling material.
 Depending on your dentist’s recommendation, the material will most often be composite (plastic) or amalgam (silver).

-A tooth that has just had a filling placed will be more sensitive to hot foods and cold foods, air temperature, and the pressure of biting.
-This type of tooth pain after filling a cavity should resolve within a few days.
-If not, contact your dentist.
+A tooth that has just had a filling placed will be more sensitive to hot and cold foods, air temperature, and the pressure of biting.
+This sensitivity should resolve within a few days.
+If discomfort persists, contact your dentist.

 Summit Dental Health is a part of Mortenson Dental Partners.

 Another year is upon us!
 Did you know that goals related to a healthy lifestyle — such as eating better and exercising more — consistently rank among the top new year resolutions?
 Considering the connection between oral health and overall wellness, taking care of your smile fits right into the mix.
 And while some resolutions […]